To open an Etsy shop, visit Etsy.com/sell

 After you add your billing info, you’ll see a button to publish your shop.

-Once your shop is open, you can customize the look of your shop with a logo and shop banners.
+Once your shop is open, you can customise the look of your shop with a logo and shop banners.

 When someone searches for an item on Etsy.com, Etsy’s search algorithm looks for the most relevant matches.
 You control the most important factors in Etsy search placement when you create listings in your shop: